PriyanshuChandel/Jarvis---Your-Personal-Assistant/README.md

 - `from smtplib import SMTP` - To access SMTP to send emails
 - `from email.mime.text import MIMEText` - To format so can use subject, etc

+## Contributions
+Contributions to this repo are welcome.
+If you find a bug or have a suggestion for improvement, please open an issue on the repository.
+If you would like to make changes to the code, feel free to submit a pull request.

 ## Disclaimer
 This personal assistant is a basic implementation and may not have the full functionality of a commercial product.
 Use it at your own risk.